 Diverticula are outpouchings of a hollow viscus and can be either true or false.

-Diverticula is the correct Latin plural form.
-'Diverticuli' and 'diverticulae' are erroneous and should not be used.
+Diverticulum is the singular form and diverticula is the correct Latin plural form.
+'Diverticuli' and 'diverticulae' are erroneous and should not be used (cf. septum).

 - contains all layers of the wall of the parent organ (typically mucosa, muscular layer and serosa)